williaml33moore/bathtub/README.md

 ```

 ## Seamless Integration with Existing Verification Environments
-As a design verification engineer, you use Bathtub to translate the natural language Gherkin files into self-checking SystemVerilog tests that run on your chip's testbench so you can close the BDD loop and drive to tapeout with confidence.
+As a design verification engineer, you use Bathtub to translate the natural language Gherkin files into self-checking SystemVerilog tests that exercise your DUT so you can close the BDD loop and drive to tapeout with confidence.
 * Bathtub is written entirely in SystemVerilog and UVM open source code; there are no additional applications to install or integrate.
-* Run Bathtub natively in your SystemVerilog simulator as an extension of your DUT's UVM tests, e.g., `+UVM_TESTNAME=my_bathtub_test`.
+* Run Bathtub natively in your SystemVerilog simulator as an extension of your UVM tests, e.g., `+UVM_TESTNAME=my_bathtub_test`.
 * Reuse all your current verification components, unchanged.
 * With convenient Bathtub macros, write parameterized step definitions in the form of simple UVM virtual sequence classes for all the _Given-When-Then_ steps in your Gherkin scenarios.
 * Include your Bathtub tests in your regression suites to validate changes to specs and RTL.